 But here’s a simple hack to free up room inside most Saucony running shoes.
 If you love wearing Saucony or are open to trying, then the following trick will allow you to fit most Orthotics without any problem.

-Recent Saucony shoes come with an Everun ‘Topsole’ and a removable Formfit insole.
+Recent Saucony shoes come with an Everun (now Pwrrun+) ‘Topsole’ and a removable Formfit insole.
 The Everun layer is affixed to the lasting but can be removed easily when pulled.
 Once you do that, you’ll have enough room to accommodate inserts of most sizes.

 But – if you don’t like Saucony running shoes or find pulling out Everun Topsoles a chore, here you go.
-Our list of orthotic-friendly running shoes listed alphabetically.
+Our list of orthotic-friendly running shoes is listed alphabetically.